-DeSoto Caverns Family Fun Park is one of the most beautiful and historic show caves in the US.
+DeSoto Caverns is one of the most beautiful and historic show caves in the US.
 Located just 36 miles southeast of Birmingham down Highway 280, you will learn about the prehistoric Indians that lived and died in the caverns, Confederate soldiers that mined gunpowder, early Indian traders that visited, and moonshine making during prohibition times.
-Open year-round with a cave temperature of 60 degrees, the park offers campgrounds, a gift shop with a snack bar, a scenic picnic area, and pavilions near waterfalls, streams, and ponds.
+Open year-round with a cave temperature of 60 degrees, the park offers campgrounds, a gift shop with a cafe, a scenic picnic area, and pavilions near waterfalls, streams, and ponds.
 A laser light, sound, and water show is included in every cavern tour.
 We also offer over 20 outside attractions that include a maze, gem panning, crystal find, wacky water golf, archery, and more.
-Stop by today!"
+Stop by today!

 Healing ALL Cathedral

 The first room you will visit on your tour in DeSoto Caverns is our "Healing All Cathedral."
 This name has been adopted in honor of our Native American history.
 Over 2,000 years ago Native Americans described our largest room as having calming and healing properties, and gave it the name "Kymulga," meaning "Healing All."
 This room is the first room our guests experience while on our hourly tours and it's impressive size boasts heights of 120 feet tall and over 100 yards long!
 Caverns are often known for having tight openings and slim passageways, in contrast DeSoto Caverns has a grand first impression with its grand size and immense collection of formations.

 First Cave on Record in the United States